-With that being said, let’s spin social media marketing in a more simple way – social media marketing is the process of creating focused content based on the context of each platform and target audience.
+Your existing customers and prospects are already interacting with brands through social media, which means you have endless opportunities to market what you are selling.
+With that being said, let’s spin social media marketing more simply – social media marketing is the process of creating focused content based on the context of each platform and target audience.
 All you have to do is curate content that works well on each platform.

 Social Media Marketing can help with various objectives such as:

-We will be covering four main social platforms in chapter 3:
+We will be covering four main social platforms in Chapter 3: